EdenWise/hjcrc/hjcrc.md

 * fair
 * The Bible is designed to be understood only by those that have supernatural safety (i.e. eternal life.)

+## Hebrew Code

+The Hebrews use a code to discuss heaven with.
+It is hidden within ordinary language.
+The base meanings have very absolute definitions.

 ## The Secret of Heaven